Junxiang-Zeng8443/ANADiffuse/README.en.md

 #### Description

-This repository contains supporting material of the publication "> Evaluating the Realism of ANA HEp-2 Cell Images Synthesized Using Latent Diffusion Models: A Multi-center Visual Turing Test"
+This repository contains supporting material of the publication "Evaluating the Realism of ANA HEp-2 Cell Images Synthesized Using Latent Diffusion Models: A Multi-center Visual Turing Test"

 #### Environment setup
-Create the ANADiffuse conda environment with the config file ANADiffuse.yml `conda env create --file=GLDM.yml`
+Create the ANADiffuse conda environment with the config file ANADiffuse.yml

+`conda env create --file=GLDM.yml`

 #### Installation

 1.  xxxx